 The Kyto ear clip sensor.

 HRV Apps and Sensors

 I’ve tried 11 apps in order to find the one I like best.
 Here is what I’ve learned:

 There are many free apps that measure simple heart rate (HR).
 What we need is something that goes a step further and measures heart rate variability (HRV).

 $5 App + Built-In Smartphone Camera

 If you want to get started without an external sensor, the app with the highest value for the lowest price is HeartRate+.
 The interface is not as attractive as Complete Coherence mentioned above, but unlike any other app, both HeartRate+ and Complete Coherence allow you to customize the breathing pattern, which is rather important.

-You can practice breathing without the visual feedback.
+You can practice breathing without visual feedback.
 Just by listening to your body.
 Try to maintain the same breathing speed for a few breath cycles.
 Most people relax optimally at around 6 breaths per minute.
 Give this a go right now: Breath in through your nose for 4 seconds, pause briefly, breathe out through your mouth for 6 seconds, pause briefly.
 Continue for around ten rounds and notice the change in how tense or relaxed you are.

 By the way, have you ever been told to “take a deep breath and relax”?
 What I’ve learned from HRV research is that this is bad advice.
 If you want to calm yourself it is much more effective to focus on maintaining the same speed of breathing rather than breathing deeply.